Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Hinge Design and Characterization

-While the analytical model above works well for rectangular cross sections, it is difficult to adapt for hinges with arbitrary cross sections.
-Therefore, we designed a numerical model in Abaqus to determine the torque produced by hinges with arbitrary shapes.
-We used the experimentally determined bilinear stress-strain relationship as the material model.
-Fig. \ref{fig:hinge_model} shows the results from this model compared to physical torque tests on hinges with both rectangular and circular cross sections.
+Fig. \ref{fig:analysis}h shows the results from this model compared to physical torque tests for both types of hinge.
 This model will be incredibly useful for designing hinges with more complex cross sections, which is essential for high-performance devices like the wing mechanism discussed in Section \ref{sec:app}.